petyo-marinov/bri4ki/Bri4ka/README.md

 Usage
 This is a web-based Java application that offers entertainment to users through the following features:

-**Registration:** Users can register an account by sending a `POST` request to `http://localhost:8888/users` with the required information:
+**Registration:** Users can register an account by sending a `PUT` request to `http://localhost:8888/users` with the required information:
 POST localhost:8888/users
 Content-Type: application/json
 {
     "first_name" : "John",
     "last_name" : "Doe",